What Business Items Don’t Qualify for AIA?

 Even so, the rules around capital allowances when you sell an asset mean that selling an item after claiming the allowance will most likely create some tax liabilities.

 HM Revenue and Customs (HMRC) announced a temporary increase in the Annual Investment Allowance.
-The increase to £1 million applies between the 1st of January 2019 and the 31st of December 2020.
+The increase to £1 million applies for sole traders, partnerships, and limited companies from the 1st of January 2019 to the 31st of March 2023.

 The AIA amount changed several times between 2008 and 2016.
 So, if it changed in the period of your claim you need to adjust the amount.